Carpal Tunnel Syndrome

 Outcome of Surgery

 The long-term surgical results are usually excellent.
 It must be remembered, however, that the length of time for the nerve to recover depends on how long the nerve has been compressed.
 If extensive damage has been done to the nerve through a long period of pressure over several months, it may take as many months for the nerve to fully regain its function.
-During this period of time the hand will gradually get stronger and sensation will return to the hand.
-If there has been no underlying permanent damage to the nerve, however, 100% function should return to the hand.
-Occasionally there is such severe damage that there may be only partial or no improvement.
+During this period of time, the hand will gradually get stronger and sensation will return to the hand.
+If there has been no underlying permanent damage to the nerve, full-function should return to the hand.
+Occasionally, there is such severe damage to the nerve that there may be only partial, or no improvement.

 Risks to Surgery

-There are risks to any surgical procedure, some of which are infection, damage to nerves, blood vessels, or tendons, persistent symptoms, anesthetic problems, etc. Make sure you understand the risks and alternatives prior to surgery.
+There are risks to any surgical procedure, including: infection, damage to nerves, persistent symptoms, anesthetic problems, etc. Make sure you understand the risks and alternatives prior to surgery.

-As stated previously early recognition and treatment are optimal, but treatment is the key even if it’s later rather than sooner.
-If left untreated, gradual impairment of the nerve function can occur to the point where permanent damage can be sustained.
-This can result in hand weakness to the point where objects can no longer be grasped firmly and fine detailed work will be impossible.
+As stated previously, early recognition and treatment are crucial, but treatment is still key in situations that take longer to diagnose.
+If left untreated, gradual impairment of the nerve function can occur to the point where damage become permanent.
+This can result in hand weakness to the point where objects can no longer be grasped firmly, and fine-detailed work will be impossible.

-In order to prevent something from happening one must know the etiology, and since there isn’t a single specific reason for Carpal Tunnel Syndrome there really isn’t a good way to prevent it.
-What we do know is that anything that causes swelling, thickening, or irritation of the synovial membranes around the tendons in the carpal tunnel can result in pressure on the median nerve.
+In order to prevent Carpal Tunnel Syndrome, one must know the etiology.
+Since there isn’t a specific cause for Carpal Tunnel Syndrome, there really isn’t a good way to prevent it.
+What we do know, is that anything that causes swelling, thickening, or irritation of the synovial membranes around the tendons in the carpal tunnel can result in pressure on the median nerve.